-Growing up, Quyen was immersed in a family that’s involved in the food service business for at least a couple generations.
-Quyen helped in her family business since as long as she remembered and naturally developed expertise with Vietnamese cuisines.
+Growing up, Quyen was immersed in a family that’s involved in the food service business for at least a couple of generations.
+Quyen helped in her family business since as long as she remembered and naturally developed expertise with Vietnamese cuisine.

 In America, Quyen decided to formalized her love for fine dining by enrolling in Escoffier School of Culinary Arts in Boulder, Colorado.
 Escoffier is a top 10 culinary school as per collegerank.net, top 5 culinary school per thebestschools.org, and top 10 as per USA Today.
 After graduating from Escoffier with high honors, Quyen worked at Cholon, Cherry Hills Country Club, and most recently at Olive and Finch.

 Armed with her newly acquired western culinary education along with experiences in some of the best restaurant establishments in Denver, Quyen takes the best of Vietnamese cuisine and created Anise, Modern Vietnamese Eatery.